 Q: Who sponsors the Study Skills program?

 A: The Psychoeducational Clinic at NCSU sponsors Study Skills.
 The Clinic is affiliated with the APA approved School Psychology Training Program, housed within the Department of Psychology at NCSU.
 The Clinic serves both as a resource for the community by offering quality assessment and intervention services for learners of all ages and as a training facility for doctoral students in the School Psychology program.

 Q: How can I get further information?

-A: 1) Download and complete the registration form (preferred) or e-mail firstname.lastname@example.org and we will send you one via e-mail.
+A: 1) Download and complete the registration form in Adobe Acrobat or Preview (Mac); then print the completed form.
+If you are unable to download the form, e-mail email@example.com and we will send you a form via e-mail.

-2) You must return the registration form along with a non-refundable deposit of $50.
-Once these materials are received, you will receive a confirmation of enrollment or waiting list status.
+2) Mail the registration form along with a non-refundable deposit of $50 payable to NCSU to the address on the bottom of the registration form.
+Once these materials are received, you will be sent a confirmation of enrollment or waiting list status.
 Additional information and directions will be sent with the confirmation notice.
 If you are put on the waiting list and are closed out of the course, your deposit will be refunded.